HarshitaVemula/Anamoly-detection/readme.md

 ## Anamoly detection in servers

-Servers can behave abnormally due to many reasons
+Servers can behave abnormally due to many reasons:
+* software failures
+* hardware (e.g., some piece of hardware simply breaks down)
+* offered load (an exceptionally high load is offered to the system)
+* human errors (e.g., configuration errors).